justinprogdev/Artificial-Intelligence/readme.md

 Hot is a fuzzy category of a crisp input.
 I don't go to the beach only when it's 92.5, I go when it's hot.
 So a crisp output could be, The beach is busy.
 Google fuzzy logic/models AI.

+## Natural Language
+My Natural Language folder is a work in process, where I am building a customer support chat bot.
+I'll try to throw some academic context in there as well.

 # About
 This contains markdown and yaml for the tech I've used in the repo.
 Make sure to take a look to understand the languages and tools I've used.